Royal Caribbean International: History

+Royal Caribbean went public on the New York Stock Exchange in 1993.

-Reorganisation and renaming
+Reorganization and renaming

 In 1997, it merged with the Greek cruise line Celebrity Cruises and changed its name from Royal Caribbean Cruise Line to Royal Caribbean International.
 At the same time, Royal Caribbean Group was formed as Royal Caribbean Cruises Ltd. to serve as a holding company that owned both Celebrity Cruises and Royal Caribbean International.
-The next year, the last of the company's older vessels, Song of America and Sun Viking, were retired.
-In 1998, Vision of the Seas came into service, the last of the Vision-class ships.

-In 1999, Voyager of the Seas, the line's newest and world's largest cruise ship entered service with much attention from the news media.
-Two years later, the line took delivery of a second Voyager-class ship, Explorer of the Seas, and the first of a new Radiance class of more environmentally friendly cruise liners, Radiance of the Seas.

 In 2000, Royal Caribbean operated a series of land-and-sea-based "cruise tours" in Alaska, featuring glass-domed train cars to scenic destinations within the state and Canada.
 Over the next two years, they also introduced cruise tours to destinations throughout Europe.